seL4/microkit/docs/manual.md

 # Rationale

-This section describes the rationales driving the sel4cp design choices.
+This section describes the rationales driving the Microkit design choices.

 ## Overview

 The seL4 microkernel provides a set of powerful and flexible mechanisms that can be used for building almost arbitrary systems.
 While minimising constraints on the nature of system designs and scope of deployments, this flexibility makes it challenging to design the best system for a particular use case, requiring extensive seL4 experience from developers.

-The seL4 Core Platform addresses this challenge by constraining the system architecture to one that provides enough features and power for its target usage class (IoT, cyberphysical and other embedded systems with a static architecture), enabling a much simpler set of developer-visible abstractions.
+The Microkit addresses this challenge by constraining the system architecture to one that provides enough features and power for its target usage class (IoT, cyberphysical and other embedded systems with a static architecture), enabling a much simpler set of developer-visible abstractions.